syncfusion-content/extension-docs/Extension/Syncfusion-NuGet-Packages/NuGet-Install-and-Configuration.md

    ![](private-feed-URL_images/private-feed-URL_img3.png)

-N> The Syncfusion NuGet packages URL link is provided by platform basics.
+N> The Syncfusion public NuGet feed URL is provided by platform basics and you no need the credentials to access the Syncfusion NuGet packages.

 ### Configure the Syncfusion NuGet Packages in Visual Studio from downloaded packages